teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - - -

-Copying Chun Li's 'head stomp' was infringement, but copying Sagat’s 'tiger knee' was totally fine.
-Copying the size of the Tetris game board (10x20) was infringement, but copying the size of the Triple Town game board (6x6) was allowed.
-Copyright law can seem arbitrary, but I think there is *some* method to this madness.
+Copying Chun Li's 'head stomp' would be infringement, but copying Sagat’s 'tiger knee' would not, according to judge William Orrick in a 1994 copyright infringement case.
+Copyright law can appear arbitrary, and perhaps sometimes it is.
+For example, a New Jersey judge decided that copying the size of the Tetris game board (10x20) was infringement, while 4 months later, a Texas judge decided that copying the size of the Triple Town game board (6x6) was allowed.

+Overall, I think there is *some* method to the copyright madness, and it's best understood through the lens of the "Idea/Expression Dichotomy"

 <ul class="toc">
 <p><strong>Contents</strong></p>
 <li><a href="#even-simple-video-games-are-copyrightable-breakout-1992"> Breakout v.
 Arkanoid (1992)</a></li>
-<li><a href="#infringement-crazy-kong-1982">Crazy Kong: Identical Clones are Infringement (1982)</a></li>
+<li><a href="#crazy-kong-crazy-infringement1982">Crazy Kong: Crazy Infringement (1982)</a></li>
 <li><a href="#no-infringement-asteroids-v-meteors-1981">No Infringement: Asteroids v.
 Meteors (1981)</a></li>
 <li><a href="#galaxian-v-galaxian-infringement-1982">Infringement: Galaxian v.
 Galaxian (1982)</a></li>
 <li><a href="#kc-munchkin-infringement-1982">KC Munchkin: Copying Creative Expression (1982)</a></li>